amagura/zelda-battery/README.md

 # Supported Platforms
 ## Windows

-Windows XP and later are supported; support for older Windows versions may come later.
+Windows XP and later are supported; support for older versions of Windows may come later.

 ## Linux
 Kernels >= 2.6.24 are supported; support for older kernels is not a priority, but may be added <s>if you say pretty please</s> later.